-Since opening last October, the CBE has garnered rave reviews from all around the country.
+Since opening in October of 2007, The CBE has garnered rave reviews from all around the country.
 The response from fans has been overwhelming, as well as from companies and organizations who rent the facility for private functions.
 The CBE has hosted college basketball players and coaches, and even these “experts” have been impressed.

 Tubby Smith may have summed it best by saying, “It’s a spectacular showplace for college basketball.”